Cubie87/cubie87.github.io/posts/2023-technicolor/technicolor.md

 ## Obtaining Shell on Type II Firmware

-Type II software wasy relatively easy to exploit.
+Type II software was relatively easy to exploit.
 BoLaMN provides an [extremely easy script](https://github.com/BoLaMN/tch-exploit) to accomplish this for DJA0231 gateways.
 Essentially:

  - Change computer IPv4 address to 58.162.0.1
  - Plug computer cable into gateway's WAN